willdale/SwiftUICharts/README.md

 # SwiftUICharts

 A charts / plotting library for SwiftUI.
-Works on macOS, iOS,  watchOS, and tvOS.
-Has accessibility features built in.
+Works on macOS, iOS,  watchOS, and tvOS and has accessibility features built in.

 [Demo Project](https://github.com/willdale/SwiftUICharts-Demo)